remix-run/react-router/DEVELOPMENT.md

   - `git commit -a -m "Enter prerelease mode"`
   - `git push --set-upstream origin release-next`
 - Wait for the release workflow to finish - the Changesets action will open a PR that will increment all versions and generate the changelogs
-- Check out the PR branch created by changesets locally
-- _Optional:_ Review the updated `CHANGELOG.md` files in the PR locally and make any adjustments necessary, then merge the PR into the `release-next` branch.
-  - `find packages -name 'CHANGELOG.md' -mindepth 2 -maxdepth 2 -exec code {} \;`
-  - Usually for prereleases there's not much to change here because the prerelease sections will be deleted prior to the final stable release anyway
+- If you need/want to make any changes to the `CHANGELOG.md` files, you can do so and commit directly to the PR branch
+  - This is usually not required for prereleases
 - Once the changesets files are in good shape, merge the PR to `release-next`
 - Once the PR is merged, the release workflow will publish the updated `X.Y.Z-pre.*` packages to npm

+### Prepare the draft release notes

 - At this point, you can begin crafting the release notes for the eventual stable release in the root `CHANGELOG.md` file in the repo
   - Copy the template for a new release and update the version numbers and links accordingly
   - Copy the relevant changelog entries from all packages into the release notes and adjust accordingly
+    - `find packages -name 'CHANGELOG.md' -mindepth 2 -maxdepth 2 -exec code {} \;`
   - Commit these changes directly to the `release-next` branch - they will not trigger a new prerelease since they do not include a changeset

 ### Iterating a pre-release